-Appendix B. Separation Analysis shows the results by separation type the protected group and veterans during the prior affirmative action plan period to evaluate and identify potential action area(s) for retention strategies for the 2022-2024 plan year.
+The Separation Analysis below shows the results by separation type including females, racial/ethnic minorities, individuals with disabilities and veterans during the prior affirmative action plan period to evaluate and identify potential action area(s) for retention strategies for the 2024-2026 plan year.

-The separation percentages were derived within the separation type by protected group or veterans to identify impact on protected group members including veterans.
+The separation percentages were derived within the separation type by protected groups to identify impact on protected group members including veterans.
 There are two examinations in this worksheet:

 - 1. The total percentage indicates the percentage by separation type.
 For example, there were 1,000 separations in total.
 Of those separations, 150 employees separated due to dismissal or non-certification.
 The dismissal or non-certification percentage is 15.00% (10 divided by 1,000). - 2.
-The "percentage type" indicates percentage by protected group and veteran type within a separation type.
+The "percentage type1" indicates percentage by protected group and veteran type within a separation type.
 For example, there were 150 separations by dismissal or non-certification in total.
 Of those separations, 80 were female employees.
 The female dismissal or non-certification separation is 53.33% (80 divided by 150).
-Therefore, the "percentage type" analyzes the percent of protected groups and veterans compromised in each separation type. - 3.
-The "percentage type" indicates percentages by separation type within the protected group or veterans.
+Therefore, the "percentage type1" analyzes the percent of protected groups and veterans compromised in each separation type. - 3.
+The "percentage type2" indicates percentages by separation type within the protected group or veterans.
 For example, there were 500 female separations in total.
 Of those separations, 80 female employees separated due to the dismissal or non-certification reason.
 The female dismissal or non-certification separation is 16.00% (80 divided by 500).
-Therefore, the "percentage type" analyzes the percent of separation type within the protected group or veterans.
+Therefore, the "percentage type2" analyzes the percent of separation type within the protected group or veterans.